Condorchem Envitech Offer

-We have multi-stage concentrator evaporators that use hot water or steam from an external circuit as a source of energy, which allows residual heat flows to be utilized.
+We design, build and start up multiple effect vacuum evaporators, also known as multiple stage evaporators, for industrial wastewater treatment.
+We have multi-stage evaporators that use hot water or steam from an external circuit as a source of energy, which allows residual heat flows to be utilized.

 The range of multi-effect vacuum evaporators covers a wide range of capacities.
 The Envidest DPM1, Envidest DPM2 and Envidest DPM3 units, with one, two and three effects respectively, have a horizontal boiler and internal heat exchanger and are designed to handle flow rates up to 30 m3/day.